ZhiangChen/virtual_shake_robot_pybullet/README.md

 This values are calucalted and send as an goal using an action message for the Trajectory in the [TrajectoryAction.action](action/TrajectoryAction.action)

-Then in the simulation_node these values are used in the inbuilt API of the pybullet GUI setJointMotorControl2
+Then in the simulation_node these values are used in the built-in API of the pybullet GUI setJointMotorControl2

 For further details about the calculation refer the tutorial [Inertia.md](docs/Inertia.md)